This step-by-step guide will walk you through how to add and verify a domain in Mailgun.

 Verifying your domain is an essential step to start sending email through Mailgun.
 We ask all of our users to verify ownership to enable open and click tracking, mitigate spam, and ensure that nobody can send from your domain besides you and your organization.

-If your domain is already hosted somewhere (like Cloudflare), you’ll need to login to your provider to change DNS records.
-If your domain isn’t hosted anywhere yet, you can setup a free account at Cloudflare and follow along this guide.
+If your domain is already hosted somewhere, you’ll need to login to your provider to change DNS records.
+If your domain isn’t hosted anywhere yet, you can setup an account at a provider like Cloudflare, Google Domains, GoDaddy, or Namecheap.

-Enter your domain name into the box.
-We recommend using a subdomain for better email deliverability.
+As for choosing a domain, we recommend using a subdomain for better email deliverability.
 In this example, we used mail.yourdomain.com.
-If you want to use just your domain name, that’s fine too.
+If you want to use just your domain name, that’s (usually) fine too.

-After you click Add Domain, you’ll be taken to a screen asking you to add DNS records to your domain.
+The next screen that you're taken to will ask you to add DNS records to your domain.
 Leave this screen open for the next step.

 Step 2: Add DNS Records to Hosting Provider

 Next, you’ll be asked what type of DNS records you want to add.
-We’ll go through each one individually.
+We’ll go through each one individually below so that you have a general idea of how to add these to your DNS hosting provider.
+However, we do have in-depth, step-by-step guides for the following DNS providers below:

 The first records Mailgun asks you to add are TXT records.
 We will add two separate TXT records, one for SPF and one for DKIM.
 These are required to send and receive email with Mailgun.